 - Niche partners – If your agency specialises in consulting to hotels, it makes sense to partner with organisations and associations that are well-connected within the hotel industry.

 The majority of Venture Harbour’s best leads come from our ventures, such as MarketingAutomationInsider.com (a site we built to help marketers find the right marketing software).

 I’ve noticed that more and more agencies are combining the agency model with either SaaS or information products.
 By building complementary tools or products, you can not only cross-sell and create new revenue streams, but you can also market your agency services to the people who’re signing up for these products.

 Screaming Frog is a fantastic example of this.
 With their software widely loved by the SEO community, many people don’t even realise that Screaming Frog is actually an agency.

 While conferences and events (including meetups, dinners, and award ceremonies) may not be the best standalone business model, they are a great way to boost your influence in your industry or niche.

 When you run the events in your niche you become a de-facto authority.
-This attracts publicity opportunities, enables high-potential networking opportunities, while insulating your agency from the competition as you’re able to somewhat control who can access your event’s audience.
+This attracts publicity opportunities, and enables high-potential networking opportunities while insulating your agency from the competition as you’re able to somewhat control who can access your event’s audience.

 Above all else, though, it gets you out of the office and into a room full of potential clients.
 Combined with a steady flow of beers, and valuable insights on who’s attending, it’s a clever and underused strategy for topping up the top of your sales funnel.